tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 	</div>
 </figure>

-As I ready myself to write more for <a href="/mailinglist.html">my mailing list</a>, I'll need a flexible template moving forward.
-As you can probably tell, I'm more of an <a href="/payingattention">incrementalist than I am a completionist</a>.
+As I ready myself to write more for <a href="/mailinglist.html">my mailing list</a>, I needed a template that would accommodate for more posts and grow as I did.
+I doubt any of my designs will stick around very long though.

-## Process & Style Decisions
+## Content Creation

-I see no point starting a website if you don't have any content so I started by writing the case studies, collecting assets, and re-shooting my portrait.
+I see no point starting a website if you don't have any content so I started by writing the case studies, which were the large missing part.
+They were written over the course of two-three weeks as I collected assets in the background.
+Chantel Hamilton<a id="anchor-3" href="#note-3" class="fieldnotes-anchor">[3]</a> helped me clarify the structure of them and I did one final edit during production after a month break for brevity.

+I met with a friend to shoot my portrait.
+I wanted a video portrait because I felt (and still feel) that still portraits weren't exactly how I wanted to go with the new website.
+We ended up with these shots:

 <div class="grid">
 	<div class="grid__item three--three-fifths">